mattgrieser/run-routes/README.md

 ## License

-This repository is for personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a very permissive license that allows others to:
+- Use the routes for any purpose
+- Modify and adapt the routes
+- Distribute the routes freely
+- Use the routes commercially

+The only requirement is that the original copyright notice and license are included in any copies.

 Please respect local regulations and private property when using these routes for running.

 ---